tiy-durham-fe-2015/curriculum/lectures/week6/3-wednesday-6.md

 ### Etsy contd...

 If you have more you'd like to do on the Etsy project, please do!

+If you're up for a challenge, on the user's profile, add a link that takes you to a view of all of that user's listings.

 Try using an SCSS framework on the Etsy project (Neat + Refills, maybe?)